Opinion: Gabriel Boric victory a great opportunity for Chile's left | DW | 20.12.2021

 Hope has triumphed over fear of uncertainty in Chile, and the result is impressive.
 Gabriel Boric's victory in the second round of the country's presidential elections has cleared the way for structural changes and a fairer society.

-It was such a resounding victory in fact that the right-wing populist candidate José Antonio Kast conceded defeat when barely 50 percent of constituencies had declared results.
+It was such a resounding victory in fact that the right-wing populist candidate José Antonio Kast conceded defeat when barely 50% of constituencies had declared results.
 It looks like good times are ahead.

 Another positive sign was the high voter turnout.
 This will give the next government more legitimacy and a broader base to work with.
 And in the best democratic tradition, both the losing candidate and the outgoing President Sebastián Piñera congratulated the winner and wished him success.